wlandau/parallelRemake/example/README.md

 <img src="my_plot.jpg" width = 375px height = 375px/>
 </div>

-Normally, this 3-task workflow would be an easy job for [`remake`](https://github.com/richfitz/remake).
-However, let's say I want run tasks (1) and (2) in parallel processes, with one process per dataset.
-The [`remake`](https://github.com/richfitz/remake) package does not allow for much parallelism because it runs in a single R session, so I use `parallelRemake` to run pieces of the workflow in parallel instances of [`remake`](https://github.com/richfitz/remake).
+Normally, managing this 3-task workflow would be an easy job for [`remake`](https://github.com/richfitz/remake).
+However, [`remake`](https://github.com/richfitz/remake) does not allow for much parallelism because it runs in a single R session.
+That's why I wrote `parallelRemake` to manage multiple [`remake`](https://github.com/richfitz/remake) instances with an overarching Makefile.
 At the end of this tutorial, you will be able to call `make -j` to distribute the work over multiple parallel processes.

 First, let's define the functions for generating data, saving column means, and plotting.
 I keep them in [`code.R`](https://github.com/wlandau/parallelRemake/blob/master/example/code.R), also below.